 - Consistent: Same measurement across teams and time periods

-- Leading indicators: Trends predict future capacity issues
+- Forward-looking: Trends predict capacity issues before they hit

 - Automatically collected: No manual tracking required